NicoJanE/WSL-Template-Stacks-Home/index.md

 <small><span class="nje-ident" style="--nje-number-of-spaces: 22px;"/> </small>
 <small> - WSL with **Mate** full Desktop(Default).
 Uses X11 Forward to the host (Note: WSLg does not support full desktop) </small> <br>

+## 2.3 A note about using X11 instead of WSLg (graphical output)

+The default graphical output of WSL is known to be limited.
+The following instructions show you can use the faster X11 method instead, Refer to the linked document for [details](https://nicojane.github.io/WSL-Template-Stacks-Home/howto_wsl_using_x11)